EAA BIPLANE

 Key Takeaways:

-• Powered by an 85 hp Continental engine, it is considered a lighter predecessor to the Acro-Sport with similar construction.
+• It is a lighter aircraft powered by an 85 hp Continental engine, considered a predecessor to the Acro-Sport with similar construction.

-• Plans for this aircraft are no longer marketed.
+• Plans for constructing this specific aircraft are no longer marketed by the EAA.

 See a mistake?
 Contact us.